bjvargas/dailySchedule/README.md

 python main.py
 ```
 ## Cloud Deployment
-This bot can be easily deployed on a cloud bot server like DisCloudBot.
+This bot can be easily deployed on a cloud bot server like DisCloudBot (https://docs.discloudbot.com/).
 Simply upload the bot's files and set the necessary environment variables (server ID, channel ID, and token).